How-To Creole

 The History of Haitian Creole - A Closer Look

-Beginner Lessons Learn the History of Haitian Creole.
+Beginner Lessons Learn the history of Haitian Creole.

 Though it is a relatively young language, Haitian Creole has a rich history.

-Haitian Creole - How Did it Begin?
+Haitian Creole - How Did It Begin?

 Main Languages that Influenced Haitian Creole